Sonos Ace Headphones Review

 Yes

 One standout feature of these headphones is TV Audio Swap, which allows you to connect the headphones to your compatible Sonos soundbar and swap audio, basically giving you the ability to use the headphones to listen to your TV.
 At launch, the only soundbar supported is the Sonos Arc, and you need to have an iOS device, which is a bit limiting.
 Android users won't be able to take advantage of this feature at launch, though Sonos says they're working on it.
-To use this feature, both devices need to be connected to your iOS device via the app, which connects to your Wi-Fi.
+To use this feature, both devices need to connect to your iOS device via the app, which connects to your Wi-Fi.
 Once this is done and the feature turned on, you can easily switch source audio by holding down the 'Content Key' for a few seconds.
 However, while activating this command is easy, using the feature may be a different story for some.
-While we didn't experience any issues and we set it up using a new Sonos system, some users have had trouble stablishing a connection or encounter audio drop out.
+While we didn't experience any issues, and we set it up using a new Sonos system, some users have had trouble establishing a connection or have encountered audio drop out.

-When using the TV Audio Swap feature, the Spatial Audio feature makes audio sound unnatural, digital, and canny.
-While it still gives the impression that your audio is wider, we preferred audio with the feature turned off.
-However, more glaring is the audio delay; voices aren't properly synched with lip movement.
-Across different media formats, using Spatial Audio tends to result in a slightly higher audio delay than when the feature is off.
 It's possible to get used to the delay, but it's still pretty annoying.
 We also noticed some audio droppage and chirping, but it occurred very infrequently and for less than a second each time.
 We noticed that the range isn't very long either, so you need to stay near the soundbar to use it.

 You can daisy chain these headphones to get audio from a gaming console connected to your soundbar.
-However, it's worth remembering that the latency may be quite high and disruptive.
+However, it's worth remembering that the latency may be high and disruptive.
 While some users have experienced issues with the right ear cup when using this connection, we didn't encounter this issue, and switching audio sources was fairly seamless.
 It also seems like firmware 2.9.4 also patched the problem, but if you're still encountering it, please let us know in the forums.

 Connectivity